 Green Kingfisher - Specimen taken from Wise Co., January 3, 1889, by J. A. Donald.
 Pulich says the specimen has apparently been lost (Pulich, p.194).
 There have been no other observational records since then (although we now have two photo-records of Ringed Kingfisher - a South Texas specialty).

 Western Wood-Pewee - Specimens (2) mislabeled or misidentified from Dallas Museum of Natural History collection (DMNH 4866 and 5035).
-Birds were consequently sent elsewhere for study and proved to be Western Wood-Pewees rather than Eastern.
+These birds were collected and labeled as Eastern Wood-Pewees at the time.
+Years later, on examination of the Pewees by Pulich, questions were raised about the identification of two birds.
+These birds were consequently sent elsewhere for study and proved to be Western Wood-Pewees rather than Eastern.
 One came from Tarrant Co., 1954, and one from Young Co., in 1956.
-Pulich dismisses other weak sightings of this confusing species, and there have been no further observations since his publication (Pulich, p.207).
-Although these specimens do not represent a single observation, I have added them here because of the uniqueness of a confirmed species never actually identified in the field from the study area.
+Pulich dismisses other weak sightings of this confusing species (Pulich, p.207), and there have been no further observations of Western Wood-Pewee in the study area since his publication.
+Although these two specimens are two years apart and do not represent a single observation, I have added them here because of the uniqueness of a confirmed species never actually identified in the field from the study area.

 Clark's Nutcracker - One observational record from Wichita Co., January 7, 1973.
 According to Pulich, Clark's Nutcracker had invaded the Texas Panhandle and the Trans-Pecos during the winter of 1972-73 (Pulich, p.
 236).
 There have been no invasions since that time, and Clark's Nutcracker observations have been rare for the state as a whole.
 The TBRC was not an organizational body at that time and the observation of this bird was not known to be reviewed.